daniellecrobinson/Data-Rescue-PDX/README.md

 More on Data.gov Metadata, including long lists of possible Dataset Field titles [here](https://project-open-data.cio.gov/v1.1/schema/)
 Google also recently did a great post about using the Data.gov metadata format for discovery of datasets: https://research.googleblog.com/2017/01/facilitating-discovery-of-public.html

-At this hackathon we'll be focusing on the [Climate Mirror](https://github.com/climate-mirror/how-to-help) effort.

 ## When you're ready to go

 1. Adopt a dataset from [Climate-mirror](https://github.com/climate-mirror/datasets/issues)
-2. Find out if and who has a copy of it
+2. Find out who, if anyone, has a copy of it. [more details here]
+3. Look for a metadata file [MORE DETAILS HERE].
-3. If it does not have a metadata file created for it, create one!
+4. If it does not have a metadata file created for it, create one!
-4. Check if it's on Data.gov, if not report it as a unlisted dataset
+5. Check if your dataset and/or its associted metadata are on Data.gov, if not report it as a unlisted dataset

 Is your data set missing form Data.gov?
 [Max](https://github.com/maxogden) has been working with them to produce a full copy of their metadata archive and a process for [reporting missing data](https://www.data.gov/developers/archiving)